Skipperro/ue-docker-nvidia/README.md

 # ue-docker-nvidia
 Run Windows Unreal Engine applications inside a Linux docker container using NVIDIA GPU.

+> [!CAUTION]
+> This is just a proof of concept and work in progress piece of code.
+It works on my machine and with my application.
+Your milage may vary.
+>
+> Run at your own risk ❗

 ## Features
 - Supports DirectX 11 and 12 applications with output to Vulkan.
 - noVNC server included.